 My clients included Unilever, easyHotel.com, Symantec and more.

 I say this, because, as a content strategist, nothing hurts more than seeing so many budding authors and freelancers with failing websites.

-Even worse, they’re not even aware that they’re website is failing.
+Even worse, they’re not even aware that their website is failing.

 And that means making sure it’s doing the job it’s meant to do, which:

-if you’re an author (published or budding), is having an author website that showcases your work, without loss of functionality (broken links, large images that too long to load, corrupt plugins…)
+if you’re an author (published or budding), is having an author website that showcases your work, without loss of functionality (broken links, large images that take too long to load, corrupt software and more).

 Why you should invest in your website

 Your website address is the first thing that people ask for when you tell them you’re a freelance writer or budding author.